hantsy/helidon-sandbox/GS-MP.md

 ## Build your REST APIs

-Next we try to convert the former APIs to use Helidon MP.
+Next we will try to convert our former APIs to use Helidon MP.

 ### Cook your first APIs